greg-randall/scroop/README.md

 No attempt is made to go to the next page on any of the search sites, with the idea that the code would be run once a day to get new jobs.

-Also, the scrape on these pages is very generic looking for links, and then later relying on the LLM to determine if a link is a valid job listing.
+The search page scrape on these pages is using a regex to extract links since.
 There's a small amount of filtering to remove bogus links, but mostly the code errs on the side of scanning an extra link or two.